+[Editor’s note: These elements to a working document related to WRC-23 agenda item 1.10 may be considered later as a candidate for the baseline for draft ITU-R Report.]

+[Editor’s note: Following a compilation of input contributions received in July and November 2020 WP 5B meetings which have been presented and has not yet been agreed.]

 Scope

 The Report presents the technical characteristics, the methodology and scenarios as well as the results of technical studies undertaken to address the sharing and compatibility studies under the agenda item 1.10 in accordance with Resolution 430 (WRC-19).